diffeo-christopher/tacitus/README.md

 ```
 How does this work?
 Well, first let's look at the individual verbs in this expression. `#` means "Tally" and gives you the length of an array. `+` means "Add" as you may guess, but we have `+/`.
 That `/` is an adverb that means "(functional language) Reduce". so that `+/ 1 2 3 --> 1 + 2 + 3 = 6`.
 So `+/` means "Sum".

 Back to the fork.
 When you see three verbs chained together like `V1 V2 V3 N` applied to some noun `N`, that really means `(V1 N) V2 (V3 N)`. `V2` has to be a dyadic verb.
 So in words, `+/ % #` means "take the sum of a list, and take the length of a list, and divide the sum by the length to get the average".
+This is a _monadic fork_.
+And there dyadic forks, and verb trains of higher valence.

 I haven't made any progress on the "optimization" part of this.
 Imagine that the verbs here were layers in a neural network, and that we could build optimizations or validations into the language itself!
 Perhaps someday.